-SET DSK <n> WRTENB</n> Allow write operations for disk <n>.</n> SET DSK <n> WRTLCK</n> Disk <n> is locked, i.e. no write operations will be allowed.</n> The DSK device supports the follow DEBUG" to enable all of them) wing debug flags (set with "SET DSK DEBUG=f1{;f}" or "SET DSK IN All IN operations on the controller port OUT All OUT operations on the controller port READ All read operations of the disk WRITE All write operations on the disk SECTOR_STUCK Warn when the controller appears to be stuck searching for a sector TRACK_STUCK Warn when the controller appears to be stuck searching for a track VERBOSE All other warning and error messages (e.g. disk is write locked, disk is not attached)
+SET DSK<n> WRTENB Allow write operations for disk <n>.

+SET DSK<n> WRTLCK Disk <n> is locked, i.e. no write operations will be allowed.

+The DSK device supports the following debug flags (set with "SET DSK DEBUG=f1{;f}" or "SET DSK

+IN All IN operations on the controller port OUT All OUT operations on the controller port not attached)

+READ All read operations of the disk WRITE All write operations on the disk

+SECTOR_STUCK Warn when the controller appears to be stuck searching for a sector TRACK_STUCK Warn when the controller appears to be stuck searching for a track VERBOSE All other warning and error messages (e.g. disk is write locked, disk is